 Rust can appear when the metals found in your car’s body go through a complex electrochemical process known as corrosion, altering the state to a less than pleasing aesthetic.
 Common causes of rust are not having your car washed regularly, allowing the buildup of dirt, asphalt, or any other loose ground like rocks after driving.

 Once rust has started to form, you will begin to see a bubbling erect from the problematic area and can slowly grow with the cost of fixing the issue rising from the start.

 Protect Your Vehicle with Endurance

-Our Select Premier coverage plan is specially designed for drivers with more than 150,000 miles on their car and is looking for premium auto protection.
+Other plans, like our Select Premier coverage plan, are specially designed for drivers with more than 150,000 miles on their car and who are looking for premium auto protection.
 Select Premiere is built to protect vital vehicle components for high-mileage vehicles, plus select A/C and electrical parts prone to fail.